7 million people exposed in massive Freecycle data breach — what to do now

 After you’ve changed your password, you’ll still need to be on the lookout for phishing emails in your inbox.
 You’re going to want to watch out for red flags like misspelled words and poor grammar as these are often telltale signs that you are dealing with a phishing email.
 Likewise, for additional protection, you should also install one of the best antivirus software solutions on your computer in case you fall victim to a malware infection from one of these phishing emails.

-Freecycle has handled this data breach rather well so far but the company isn’t offering access to the best identity theft protection since it’s a free service that doesn’t handle payments or more sensitive data like Social Security numbers
+Freecycle has handled this data breach rather well so far but the company isn’t offering access to the best identity theft protection since it’s a free service that doesn’t handle payments or more sensitive data like Social Security numbers.

 More from Tom's Guide

-Anthony Spadafora is the security and networking editor at Tom’s Guide where he covers everything from data breaches and ransomware gangs to password managers and the best way to cover your whole home or business with Wi-Fi.
-Before joining the team, he wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
+Anthony Spadafora is the managing editor for security and home office furniture at Tom’s Guide where he covers everything from data breaches to password managers and the best way to cover your whole home or business with Wi-Fi.
+He also reviews standing desks, office chairs and other home office accessories with a penchant for building desk setups.
+Before joining the team, Anthony wrote for ITProPortal while living in Korea and later for TechRadar Pro after moving back to the US.
 Based in Houston, Texas, when he’s not writing Anthony can be found tinkering with PCs and game consoles, managing cables and upgrading his smart home.